sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![Creating a new entry with a randomly generated passphrase](/img/keepassxc/new-random-entry.gif)

-First, we'll hit the key + green arrow button to create a new entry.
+First, we'll hit the button that looks like a key with a green down arrow to create a new entry.
 Then fill out the title and username as we did above.
 However now, instead of just typing in our existing password (or making one up), we're going to use KeePassXC's password generator to create a random password for our yet-to-be-created GitHub account.

 The password generator has a few options.
 First, we can choose between a "Password" (a series of random characters) and a "Passphrase" (a series of random words).
 Passphrases have to be longer in length to be as secure as passwords, but they may be easier for you to remember and type in on a mobile device.